navin123456789/Nepal_Weather_Dataset/README.md

 ## Questions
 1. **How can we show the regions/district in Nepal that have extreme weather on a map?**
 2. **Can we group district with similar weather conditions together?**
-3. **How can we predict how much it will tempreture using other weather information like tempreture and humidity?**
+3. **How can we predict how much it will rain/ using other weather information like tempreture and humidity?**

 We have answered these questions on our notebook.
 There are also other visualizations that are helpful in understanding our data better.
 We have implemented Linear Regression, K-Means Clustering.
-Furthermore we have implemented LSTM for predicting **tempreture** over time.
-This project was really helpful because we implemented the things we learnt in our data mining class, also we tried something new,i.e implemented LSTM for time series forecasting.
+Furthermore we have visualized our data using geopandas This project was really helpful because we implemented the things we learnt in our data mining class, also we tried something new,i.e implemented geopandas for visualization